How to Create Facilities Preventive Maintenance Checklists (With Templates)

 - Walk the perimeter.

-- Check the condition of the windows.
+- Check condition of windows.

-- Clean debris from the roof and gutters.
+- Clean debris from roof and gutters.

 - Check decks and patios for rot or loose railings.